 What this tells us is that people are excited about staying active, even if that means doing so outside.
 ONS also reports that nearly 30% of those aged 16 to 60 are worried that they haven’t been able to exercise as normal because of the pandemic, so there are definitely gym goers looking forward to resuming their fitness routines.

 Why is outside exercise safer than indoor classes?

-Exercising outside even in a small parking lot gives you extra breathing room, which is important in the current recovering phase of the COVID-19 lockdown.
+Exercising outside even in a small parking lot gives you extra breathing room, which is important in the current recovering phase following the COVID-19 hit on our immune system.
 According to experts outside classes are safer due to social distancing but also because “environmental factors like wind and UV [radiation, which degrades most viruses] make it less likely you’re going to come in contact with viral particles” (NPR).

-While a second wave of the UK COVID-19 cases is not completely out of the question in the summer months, another expert suggests that “climate may or may not be a factor, but we know that spreading is less easy outdoors” (New Scientist).
+While a next wave of the UK COVID-19 cases is not completely out of the question in the winter months, another expert suggests that “climate may or may not be a factor, but we know that spreading is less easy outdoors” (New Scientist).

 How can you offer outside activities to exercisers?

 There is a degree to the safety of different activities that you can practice outside.
 You can drive PT engagement with smaller training groups and encourage 1-to-1 sessions as a starting point.

 Outside group classes where exercisers are maintaining social distance throughout the workout and limiting the exchange of equipment are likely to be as safe as 1-to-1 sessions.
 If the weather allows it, you should seize the opportunity to boost your fitness community and create a buzz with outside workouts.